obenda/BeeHeroTask/README.md

 - Installing docker (https://docs.docker.com/engine/install/ubuntu/#prerequisites)
   - on ubuntu I also had to follow this twick https://github.com/docker/for-linux/issues/1406#issuecomment-1183487816 which make the docker to run
 - running the docker and postgress
-  - I didn't configured it to run as non-root user so sudo is needed
+  - I didn't configured it to run as non-root user so `sudo` was needed
   - run `sudo service docker start`
   - run `sudo docker run --name local-postgres -e POSTGRES_PASSWORD=[the db password] -e POSTGRES_USER=postgres -e POSTGRES_DB=BeeHeroTask -d -p 5432:5432 postgres`
   - (run `sudo docker restart local-postgres` if you are turning it off\restart your laptop)
-- Grab the code and run `npm install`
+- Grab the code, in its root folder `npm install`
-- create `.env` file containing all the variables described above
+- in its root folder create `.env` file containing all the variables described above
-- run `npm start` (uses nodemon)
+- run `npm start` (uses nodemon for easy development, but can be removed later)

 That's all

 When the server is comming up, it first try to connect to the database and to fetch all the location and 3 days forcast information and saving those in the data base

-Once it is up, there are 3 endpoints as requested
+Once it is up, it exposes the 3 endpoints as requested

 ## The API